 In time, Daphne Trott was to become an outstanding vaudevillian in her own right.
 The headline photo on the top of this page shows her in 1920, at the height of her popularity on the London stage.
 Like Harry Fraser (Snub Pollard), she took the stage name Pollard, partly as convenience but also because many of the company performers liked to maintain the pretence of belonging to a family troupe.
 Later in careers it was a familiar and easy remembrance of times past.

-Only a few days before Daphne’s departure, the Trott’s much loved youngest child, four year old Wally, died as a result of typhoid fever.
+Only a few days before Daphne’s departure on her second tour, the Trott’s much loved youngest child, four year old Wally, died as a result of typhoid fever.
 He had lingered in the Children’s Hospital for several weeks.
 (The story that he broke his neck doing somersaults on the bed on the eve of Daphne’s departure seems to be just that, another showbiz story).
 Although Wally’s headstone lies broken and forgotten at Kew cemetery, the surviving inscription reveals the depth of the family’s grief.
 It must have taken great strength for Daphne and her sisters to leave Australia.
 Twelve months later, in October 1902, the company arrived home, having won positive reviews up and down the North American west coast.

-In May 1904, before departing on a third extended tour, an effort by Ernest Wolffe, the Pollard’s ex-musical director, to entice the child performers away to form a new breakaway group, led to a messy court case in Melbourne’s Supreme Court.
+In May 1904, before departing yet again, an effort by Ernest Wolffe, the Pollard’s ex-musical director, to entice the child performers away to form a new breakaway group, led to a messy court case in Melbourne’s Supreme Court.
 It also revealed some of the Company’s workings – that the parents of Pollard’s child performers would be paid via a trust fund – generally 10 shillings a month in the first 6 months, followed by £1 per month thereafter.
 Charles Pollard and Nellie Chester provided a tutor and paid for all the travel costs and accommodation.
 The child performers made pocket money by selling autographed souvenir photos after each show.
 Operating outside Australia, laws regarding education did not apply.

 Not withstanding his offers of higher pay, Wolffe’s efforts failed.
 The court apparently found the children’s existing contracts with Pollard’s were still valid.
 Daphne and Ivy Trott resumed their arrangements with the company.
 Following a short season in July – September 1904, testing and refining their repertoire for Queensland audiences, the Pollard Lilliputians arrived in North America in March 1905.
 Their stops along the way had included 5 months performing for enthusiastic colonial audiences in the “Far East”, Hong Kong, Shanghai and Japan.